Founder & CEO of OneReasonRecordings

 Byron J. Wu graduated in 2014 with a BA in Music Composition from New York University.
 Born in Manhattan and grew up in Taiwan, Byron started to play piano at the age of four and began to compose music in middle school.
 He has performed in many piano recitals, in venues such as Carnegie Hall and Steinway Hall in NYC, jazz band concerts, chorus shows and musical productions.
 Byron received various awards and acknowledgements for his music, such as his Chinese hip-hop song “爽爆” (Sung-bao), which was voted 2nd place in theChinese newspaper (爽報) theme song competition in 2008, and his original song “I Don’t Wanna End It”, which was awarded the title of “Best Song” at the Grammy Career Day (2008).
 Byron is currently the Score Editor at Playground Session, Music Assistant for Pedro da Silva and Lucía Caruso‘s chamber orchestra - Manhattan Camerata, Freelance film/pop Composer, Mixing Engineer, Arranger, and Tutor for modern music DAW production (Protools & Logic), and classical/jazz piano.

-Vincent Chen is a freshmen at New York University.
-He is the President and Co-Founder of Reaching OUT, a student-run charity organization that has over 1,800 members.
-He currently volunteers at Children's Medical Center in the Operation Room Supply Chain Unit.
-He will also be serving on Children's Junior Leadership Board.
-He plays Varsity Soccer and Club Soccer with FCDallas.
+Vincent Chen is a Senior at New York University.
+He was the President and Co-Founder of Reaching OUT, a student-run charity organization that has over 1,800 members.
+He is currently majoring in hotel tourism and mangement.

 Director of Events & Programming